This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Where to stay in Porto like a baller: The Porto 1829 Hotel might not be the highest of luxury, but this classy boutique hotel in the heart of the city ticks all my boxes.
 The historic building, great finishes, and some quirks such as roll-top baths in some of the bedrooms, I really enjoyed my one-night stay here on my last visit.

 How to get to Porto: Porto Airport (Francisco Sá Carneiro Airport) is a Ryanair hub, and offers connections to many destinations in and beyond Europe on various airlines.
-The airport is connected to the city by metro in under 30-minutes.
+The airport is connected to the city by metro in under 30-minutes, and from here, you can also fly to discover the best things to do in the Azores on Portugal’s verdant archipelago.

 Accessibility in Porto: As with other parts of Portugal, Porto is quite a hilly city although a lot flatter than Lisbon, so much of it is accessible.
 The Visit Portugal website has a page dedicated to accessible routes and self-touring options which can be found here alongside detailed information on local transport.